ExtremeAddons/bmesh_clean_docs/docs/main_panel.rst

 |

-Auto Smooth
+Shade Smooth
 ^^^^^^^^^^^^^^^^^^^^^

-The auto smooth button, if activated, will smooth based on the angle set in the value below **Angle**
+The Shade smooth button, if activated, will smooth based on the angle set in the value below **Angle**

 Suppose the value is set to 30 Degrees, all angles between the faces greater than 30 degrees will be smoothed, while all angles less than 30 Degrees will remain Sharp.